School Board Policy 410 -

 D. “Military caregiver leave” means leave taken to care for a covered service member with a serious injury or illness.

-E. “Next of kin of a covered service member” means the nearest blood relative other than the covered service member’s spouse, parent, son, or daughter, in the following order of priority: blood relatives who have been granted legal custody of the covered service member by court decree or statutory provisions, brothers and sisters, grandparents, aunts and uncles, and first cousins, unless the covered service member has specifically designated in writing another blood relative as his or her nearest blood relative for purposes of military caregiver leave under the FMLA.
-When no such designation is made and there are multiple family members with the same level of relationship to the covered service member, all such family members shall be considered the covered service member next of kin, and the employee may take FMLA leave to provide care to the covered service member, either consecutively or simultaneously.
+E. “Next of kin of a covered service member” means the nearest blood relative other than the covered service member’s spouse, parent, or child, in the following order of priority: blood relatives who have been granted legal custody of the covered service member by court decree or statutory provisions, siblings, grandparents, aunts and uncles, and first cousins, unless the covered service member has specifically designated in writing another blood relative as their nearest blood relative for purposes of military caregiver leave under the FMLA.
+When no such designation is made and there are multiple family members with the same level of relationship to the covered service member, all such family members shall be considered the covered service member's next of kin, and the employee may take FMLA leave to provide care to the covered service member, either consecutively or simultaneously.
 When such designation has been made, the designated individual shall be deemed to be the covered service member’s only next of kin.

 F. “Outpatient status” means, with respect to a covered service member, the status of a member of the Armed Forces assigned to: